Perhaps the most spectacular grotto along the Algarve coastline.

-Opt for the morning tour to see the grottos at their best, with the perfect incidence of light.
+Opt for the morning tour to see the grottoes at their best, with the perfect incidence of light.

-Out of the dozens of grottos that populate Portugal’s southern coastline, there’s one that stands out, the Benagil Caves.
+Out of the dozens of grottoes that populate Portugal’s southern coastline, there’s one that stands out, the Benagil Caves.

 The easiest way to visit the Benagil cave is by boat.
 In high season, visitors will see dozens of boat tours entering and exiting this wonderful grotto on a daily basis.
 Because of the heavy traffic, passengers are only allowed to pass through the cave and take in its beauty from the boat.

 The only visitors allowed to actually access the beach are kayakers and stand-up-paddle-boarders.
 Note that these tours are not organized during the winter season.